-Toilet above floor level which is available for use without staff sessionee 24 hours a day, and Wash bean with hot and cold running water

-A bed at above floor level; desk, hooks or closet space, chair or stool Natural light

-Documentation by an independent, qualified source that:

-Lighting is at least 20 footcandles at deak level and in the personal air per minute per human occupant.
-Temperatures are appropriate to the number and winter comfort sones, and noise levels do not exceed 70 decibels in daytime and 45 cibels at night DISCUSSION Sensory deprivation should be reduced by providing variety in terms of space, surface textures and colors.
-Natural lighting should be available either by cell or room windows to enterior or from a source within 20 feet of the room or cell.
-The bed should be elevated from the floor and have a clean, covered mattress with blankets pro-vided as needed.
-Suggested temperatures are 66 to 80 degrees Fahren heit in the summer comfort zone, optimally 71 degrees, and 61 to 73 degrees Fahrenheit in the winter comfort zone, optimally 70 degrees ously observed by staff and provide the following facilities and conditions.
+and the second second • Toilet above floor level which is available for use without staff assistance 24 hours a day; and • Wash basin with hot and cold running water A bed at above floor level, desk, hooks or closet space, chair or stool Natural light Documentation by an independent, qualified source that: • Lighting is at least 20 footcandles at desk level and in the personal grooming area; - Circulation is at least 10 cubic feet of outside or recirculated filtered air per minute per human occupant; - Temperatures are appropriate to the summer and winter comfort zones; and noise levels do not exceed 70 decibels in daytime and 45 decibels at night.
+DISCUSSION: Sensory deprivation should be reduced by providing variety in terms of space, surface textures and colors.
+Natural lighting should be available either by cell or room windows to exterior or from a source within 20 feet of the room or ce.l.
+The bed should be elevated from the floor and have a clean, covered mattress with blankets provided as needed.
+Suggested temperatures are 66 to 80 degrees Fahrenheit in the summer comfort zone, optimally 71 degrees, and 61 to 73 degrees Fahrenheit in the winter comfort zone, optimally 70 degrees.
+2-4131 Existing, renovation, addition, new plant (minimum security only).
+Where used, multiple occupancy rooms house no less than three and no more than 50 inmates each who are screened for suitability to group living prior to admission.
+Multiple occupancy rooms are continuously observed by staff and provide the following facilities and conditions: A minimum floor area of 50 square feet per occupant in the sleeping area and a clear floor to ceiling height of not less than eight feet; Toilet and shower facilities at a minimum of one operable toilet and shower for every eight occupants; One operable wash basin with hot and cold running water for every six occupants; Single beds only; Access to a locker or private storage space for each occupant; Natural light: